Why work in e-commerce? Our CPO explains

 Exactly.
 We thought: why not create a product that lets you use your ERP as the engine of your web store?
 If you want to sell to professional buyers online, your web store needs a lot of data stored in the ERP system, such as inventory levels and product details, but also complex pricing rules.
 So we got started step by step, working on prototypes.
 Our famous pizza nights where we got together to refine the idea.

-I wasn’t actively involved in Sana’s actual development at the time as I was in the Ukraine helping set up our first project teams there.
-Being able to travel for my work, learning new things, experiencing new cultures and making new friends was great — so great that I traveled the world for seven months after I was done in the Ukraine.
+I wasn’t actively involved in Sana Commerce’s actual development at the time as I was in Ukraine helping set up our first project teams there.
+Being able to travel for my work, learning new things, experiencing new cultures, and making new friends was great — so great that I traveled the world for seven months after I was done in Ukraine.

-When did you make the switch from ISM to Sana?
+When did you make the switch from ISM to Sana Commerce?

 What was it like switching from retail to B2B?